tbosch/sencha-touch-angular-adapter/README.md

 Missing parts / Restrictions
 ------------
 - Due to the nature of angular this is intended to be used WITHOUT the Sencha Touch stores.
-  Please use `ng:repeat` instead.
-- Due to their direct link to Stores a new list and grouped-list widget was created that just displays it`s content.
+  - Due to their direct link to Stores a new list and grouped-list widget was created that just displays it's content.
+Use `ng:repeat` for databinding the rows to the model.
+  - Due to it's direct link to stores the `<st:selectfield>` uses an angular-expression in it's options attribute, which gets refreshed whenever the popup opens or the value changes.

 Some parts are still missing:

 - Validation Markers: ng:validate does not work here...
 In angular 0.9.19 this is tricky to use, in angular 0.10 this should be easier...
-- Selectfields: Does not work yet.
-This would be a subtag like `<st:option key="asdf" value="asdf">` that can be used with `ng:repeat`.
 - list and grouped-list do not yet support automatically marking pressed items and the indexbar at the right.

 Sample